erickbogarin/erickbogarin.github.io/_posts/2016-09-25-web-performance-image-handling.md

 }
 ```

 In this code snippet, we have an image for small devices and another for the desktop version.
-Also, you can easily deal with retina displays as shown above.
+Also, you can easily handle devices with retina display as shown above.
 The biggest advantage of this approach is that it does not rely on third-party libraries.

 #### Modern Browsers and Polyfills
 There are alternatives to frameworks  like [Picturefill](https://github.com/scottjehl/picturefill), which allows us to define elements and attributes with the file name you want to load, let's look at some examples: